richnakasato/cv/index.md

 ## Seeking

-Open to any interesting commercial tech opportunities in anywhere, USA.
+Open to any interesting commercial tech opportunities in Anywhere, USA.

 ## Education